 Highland’s commitment to sustainability is at the core of its foundation.
 Our pledge to operating in a transparent, ethical manner is essential to how we conduct business with our customers, our partners and our own stakeholders.
 That commitment extends beyond the current U.S. standards, as we will also be in complete compliance with stringent European standards provided by the Sustainable Biomass Program.
 We are in the business of delivering sustainable fuel products – that business can only be achieved by making sustainability a core principle.

 In production, our commitment to sustainability extends to minimizing our energy use in both our pellet production and transport logistics.
-All of our pellet material is dried using waste wood rather than natural gas, and our pellets are transported to port by rail rather than road to minimize our carbon footprint.
-Each of Highland’s pellet sites will undertake a detailed independent sustainability audit each year to ensure our fiber supply is sourced and used to the high sustainability regulations required by our customers.
+All our pellet material is dried using waste wood rather than natural gas.
+Each Highland pellet plant will undertake a detailed independent sustainability audit every year to ensure our fiber supply is sourced and used to the high sustainability regulations required by our customers.

 How We Do It

 Highland started producing pellets at its wood pellet manufacturing facility in Pine Bluff, Arkansas in December 2016.
-The wood pellets are designated for export to Europe to be used as a cleaner replacement fuel for coal in electricity generating stations.
-All of the wood pellets produced by Highland in Pine Bluff will be transported efficiently by Union Pacific on mainline rail to the Port of Greater Baton Rouge, Louisiana.
+The wood pellets are exported to Europe to be used as a cleaner replacement fuel for coal in electricity generating stations.
+All of the wood pellets produced by Highland in Pine Bluff are transported efficiently by Union Pacific on mainline rail to the Port of Greater Baton Rouge, Louisiana.
+Highland Pellets carefully monitors the transportation distance and associated greenhouse emissions to ensure the Greenhouse Gas emissions associated with wood pellets remains low.

 Greenhouse Gas Efficiency

 Although wood is one of the oldest sources of energy, modern technology now enables it to be processed into densified pellets that can be efficiently transported to power stations overseas.
-Even after allowing for the energy spent in collecting the wood, processing it into pellets and transporting the pellets by ship to Europe, the amount of Greenhouse Gas (GHG) released from burning the pellets is around 78% less than if the power station in Europe burned coal.
+Even after allowing for the energy spent in collecting the wood, processing it into pellets and transporting the pellets by ship to Europe, the amount of Greenhouse Gas (GHG) released from burning the pellets is around 80% less than if the power station in Europe burned coal.
+Highland Pellets uses carbon calculators approved by the European Commission’s REDII protocols to monitor its greenhouse gas emissions.
+This allows Highland Pellets to monitor its emissions and look to make continuous improvements where possible.

 Sources of Fiber

-Fiber is sourced from thinnings, non-merchantable low grade round wood and tree tops from the surrounding private forests, as well as ‘mill residual’ products such as chips, bark and dust from local sawmills.
-This provides a route for saw mills to dispose of their waste products and ensures that less waste is produced from the timber supply chain.
+Fiber is sourced from thinnings, non-merchantable low-grade round wood and treetops from the surrounding private forests, as well as ‘mill residual’ products such as chips, bark and sawdust from local sawmills.
+This provides a route for sawmills to dispose of their waste products and ensures that less waste is produced from the timber supply chain.
+Highland will not source any wood from protected sources or if the wood has a higher value in an alternative market.

 What is Commercial Thinning?